edenreich/infrastructure/README.md

 - There are 3 clusters: build, staging and production
 - Deployments of nginx ingresses to both staging and production
 - Github actions runners definitions would be declared in each application repository

-Chosen vendor is linode because of the decent pricing.